indrasaideva/Fiscal-Risk-in-Europe-Clustering-Resilience-and-Forecasting/README.md

-# 🇪🇺 Fiscal Risk in Europe: Clustering, Resilience & Forecasting
+# EU Fiscal Risk in Europe: Clustering, Resilience & Forecasting

 > An end-to-end fiscal risk analytics framework for 27 European countries using 25+ years of official Eurostat government finance data (1995–2024).